 The Safety Administrator should demonstrate good writing and grammatical skills.
 In addition, being very personable in the workplace and on the phones are essential.
 Working as a safety administrator can also better improve your communication skills, which is important if you choose to further your career in any profession.

 Why Become A Safety Administrator?

 Safety Administrators play a key role in helping to keep workers from becoming injured on the job.
-If this appeals to you and you are considering a career in safety, safety administrator is a great place to start.
+If this appeals to you and you are considering a career in safety, a safety administrator is a great place to start.